digital-canvas/cw-docs/how-to-guides/printing-windows-network-printing.md

 7. Open the PushPrinter for Windows program application

-8. Go to the 'settings' cog and select the default or CloudWaitress provider profile from the dropdown list.
+8. Go to the 'settings' cog and select the default or "CloudWaitress" provider profile from the dropdown list.

 ![](../.gitbook/assets/untitled-4%20%282%29.png)